Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The first parameter X is the Array containing the Text Values.

-The second parameter value milk is the search text that is compared with each item of the array of values in variable X and if a match is found anywhere within the Array Item then extracts that item as output and adds it into an element of the target Array Variable Y.
+The second parameter milk is the search text.
+It is compared against each item in the source array X. Whenever a match is found anywhere within an array element, that item is extracted and added as an element in the target array Y .

-The third parameter value True asks the Filter Function to extract the matched items as output and save them in Variable Y. When this value is set as False then the output will be items that do not contain the search text milk.
+The third parameter value True will extract the matched items as output and save them in Variable Y. When this value is set to False, the output will be items that do not contain the search text milk.

-The fourth parameter asks the Filter Function to apply a specific comparison method, like Binary Comparison, Database Comparison, or Text Comparison method.
+The fourth parameter dictates the use of a specific comparison method, like Binary, Database, or Text Comparison.
 Here, we have used the Text Comparison method.
 The third and fourth parameters are Optional.

 The Filter() Function will not work in Code Modules of Form or Report.